mustardamus/steckling/README.md

 ## Features

-- one file for configuration and invokation
-- has a extendible static file server
-- has a extendible asset pipeline
+- no configuration http server and asset pipeline
+- can execute tasks
-- can execute tasks, write your own tasks
+- write your own tasks
 - can fetch files from the web
 - can create files from templates via prompt
 - can deploy files from the asset pipeline